X0rD3v1L/RusticJourney/rust-interview-questions-short-notes/questions.md

 ---

 ### **Basics of Rust**

 1. **What is Rust, and where is it mostly used?**
-   - Explain Rust's key features and common use cases.
+   - Rust’s key features like memory safety, concurrency without data races, and zero-cost abstractions.
+Common use cases such as systems programming, web assembly, blockchain, and embedded systems.

 2. **What are ownership and borrowing in Rust?
 Explain with examples.**
-   - Cover the concepts of ownership, borrowing, and references with code snippets.
+   - Ownership rules, borrowing (`&T`, `&mut T`), the relationship between ownership and references, examples of valid and invalid ownership transfers.

 3. **What are lifetimes in Rust?
 Explain with examples.**
-   - Discuss how Rust ensures memory safety with lifetimes, including examples.
+   - The purpose of lifetimes, how they ensure memory safety, named lifetimes (`'a`), lifetime annotations in structs and functions, and examples to demonstrate their usage.

 4. **What is the process of how memory is allocated for a `String` type in Rust?**
-   - Walk through the `String` type and its memory allocation on the heap.
+   - Stack and heap memory allocation, `String` metadata (pointer, length, capacity), resizing a string, and how Rust manages deallocation.

 ---

 ### **Concurrency and Asynchronous Programming**

 5. **What are `async` and `await` in Rust?**
-   - Explain Rust’s approach to asynchronous programming with code examples.
+   - Rust’s approach to asynchronous programming, `async` functions returning `Future` objects, and examples demonstrating usage with executors.

 6. **Explain Tokio and where it is used.**
-   - Discuss the Tokio runtime, its role in async programming, and common use cases.
+   - The Tokio runtime, its role in managing asynchronous tasks, features like timers and I/O, and its usage in high-performance applications.

 7. **What is pinning in Rust, and why is it important?**
-   - Elaborate on the concept of pinning and its significance in async programming.
+   - Pinning to ensure that memory locations remain fixed, its necessity for self-referential types, and examples related to asynchronous programming.

 ---

 ### **Error Handling and Unsafe Code**

 8. **How do we handle errors in Rust?**
-   - Discuss `Result`, `Option`, `?` operator, and idiomatic error handling.
+   - Error handling with `Result`, `Option`, and the `?` operator.
+Idiomatic practices for error propagation and structured error handling with crates like `thiserror` or `anyhow`.

+9. **How does the `?` operator simplify error handling in Rust?
+Provide an example.**
+   - The syntax and use of `?` for early returns in functions, combining it with `Result` and `Option` for concise error propagation.

-9. **What is unsafe Rust?
+10. **What is unsafe Rust?
 Explain with an example.**
-   - Cover scenarios where unsafe Rust is used and provide sample code.
+    - Scenarios where unsafe code is needed, such as manual memory management or FFI.
+Example of unsafe blocks demonstrating dereferencing raw pointers.

 ---

 ### **Advanced Concepts**

-10. **What are generics in Rust?
+11. **What are generics in Rust?
 Explain with examples.**
-    - Provide examples to demonstrate generics with functions and structs.
+    - Using generics for type abstraction in functions, structs, and enums.
+Example of generics combined with traits to enforce type constraints.

-11. **How do you implement inheritance in Rust?**
+12. **How do you implement inheritance in Rust?**
-    - Explain Rust’s composition-over-inheritance approach using traits.
+    - Rust’s trait system as an alternative to classical inheritance, example of trait-based polymorphism, and composition over inheritance.

+13. **What is Zero-Cost Abstraction?**
+    - Explanation of how Rust achieves abstraction without runtime overhead, with examples of iterators, traits, and function calls being compiled to efficient machine code.

 ---

 ### **Memory Management and Safety**

-12. **What is the possibility of memory leaks in Rust?**
+14. **What is the possibility of memory leaks in Rust?**
-    - Discuss cases where memory leaks can occur despite Rust’s ownership model.
+    - Reference cycles with `Rc` and `Arc`, how they lead to memory leaks, and the use of `Weak` to prevent them.

+15. **What are Smart Pointers?
+Explain about Box, Rc, Arc.**
+    - The functionality of `Box` for heap allocation, `Rc` for reference counting in single-threaded contexts, and `Arc` for atomic reference counting in multi-threaded contexts.

+16. **What is RefCell and how does it enable interior mutability in Rust?
+Provide an example.**
+    - Interior mutability with `RefCell`, runtime borrowing checks, and examples of how it allows mutating data even when the struct is immutable.

+17. **What is Cow and how is it used in Rust?**
+    - The `Cow` (Clone on Write) type for optimizing memory usage, scenarios where it avoids cloning, and examples of using `Cow` with `str` and `Vec`.

-13. **Explain deadlocks concerning Rust.**
+18. **Explain deadlocks concerning Rust.**
-    - Describe how deadlocks can occur in concurrent Rust code and ways to avoid them.
+    - How deadlocks can occur with mutexes in multi-threaded programs, examples of cyclic resource dependencies, and strategies to avoid deadlocks.
 ---